Phil Cunliffe

 Drums

-My time with The Presidents was one of the most memorable periods of my life in England, before leaving for Canada at age 23.
-In those days we worked hard and played hard, living in hope of making it big while earning next-to-nothing for our considerable efforts (who did make the money, I wonder?).
-Still, we had one heck of a lot of fun during what had to be some of the best years of the 20th Century… and lived to tell the tale.
-All in all, we should consider oursleves lucky.
+It seems a lifetime ago when The Presidents first played with so much trepidation at Bermondsey, and our first trip to the IBC Studios in London for a four-track (wow!) recording session with Glyn Johns.
+My time with The Presidents was perhaps the most memorable period of my life in England.
+In those days we worked and played hard, hoping to 'make it big' while earning next-to-nothing for our considerable efforts.
+Regardless, we had one heck of a lot of fun during what were probably some of the best years of the 20th Century.

 CLOSE THIS PAGE